MichaelCurrin/code-cookbook/recipes/ci-cd/github-actions/workflows/deploy-gh-pages/github-pages-deploy-action.md

+---
-# GitHub Pages Deploy action
+title: GitHub Pages Deploy action by JamesIves
+description: Deploy your static output directory on the GH Pages branch
+---

 Action:

 - [GitHub Pages Deploy Action](https://github.com/marketplace/actions/deploy-to-github-pages) - `JamesIves/github-pages-deploy-action`
+    >  This GitHub Action will automatically deploy your project to GitHub Pages.
+It can be configured to push your production-ready code into any branch you'd like, including `gh-pages` and `docs`.
+It can also handle cross repository deployments too.

 ## Usage

-Add this to steps:
+Add this to your steps:

 ```yaml
 - name: Deploy 🚀